 After 6 or 8 hours, you will reach the archaeological site called El Tintal, located in a small water reservoir that is located within a protected area, where the camp is installed to rest.

 It is so still; yet so alive.
 The sounds of howler monkeys screaming in the evening and finding fresh jaguar footprints in your way is quite spectacular.
-The sights, the smells, and the hundreds of different species of insects and animals are a sensory overload.
+The sights, the smells and the hundreds of different species of insects and animals provide a sensory overload.

 This huge archaeological site is the largest in the Mayan world and is known as the cradle of this civilization.
 El Mirador (which means “The Lookout”) is in the jungles of northern Guatemala.

-Today begins the walk back, following the same route, today you will hike 6 hours approximately until we reach the site El Tintal, a pre Classic archaeological site that features a sophisticated irrigation system.
+Today begins the walk back, following the same route.
+Therefore, you will hike approximately 6 hours until we reach the site of El Tintal, a pre-classic archaeological site that features a sophisticated irrigation system.